 PORT AU PRINCE, Haiti –

-JTF-Haiti is the U.S. military's task force providing disaster relief assistance, to Haiti following the Jan.
+Joint Task Force-Haiti is the U.S. military's task force assisting in disaster relief efforts in Haiti following the Jan.
 12 earthquake as part of Operation Unified Response.